PranayDubey272/Ignou-Website-MNNIT/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request, as this is for MNNIT(i am sure my professors will appreciate that :D )

 ## License